danilyanedo7/starter-hugo-academic/content/post/aboutme/index.md

 Right now, I’m pursuing my PhD as part of the **FWF Microplanet: Microbiomes Drive Planetary Health** project, where I study microbial biomass and metabolism, particularly in aquatic systems.
 I spend a good amount of time tinkering with lifescale, running chemostats, culturing microbes, and writing code to make sense of all the data.

 Before my PhD, I earned my bachelor’s and master’s degrees in biology from Institut Teknologi Sepuluh Nopember.
 During that time, I worked on projects ranging from microbial applications in sustainable construction to environmental microbiology.
 Along the way, I discovered that I enjoyed the process of asking questions as much as finding the answers.
+[Read the full story here](/post/dream)

 I'm happiest when science meets storytelling, whether it's through thoughtful data visualizations, reproducible code, or simply making complex ideas a bit easier to grasp.
 I'm a big believer in open science and in building tools that others can learn from, adapt, or even break (and then fix better!).